 Research background

 Irritable bowel syndrome (IBS) is highly prevalent worldwide.
 It is among the most common causes for gastroenterologist consultation and a significant economic burden in healthcare systems.
-The diagnosis of IBS is made when the symptom pattern fulfils Rome Criteria and underlying organic pathology is ruled out by tests that usually require invasive procedures such as endoscopy or imaging examinations with radiation.
+The diagnosis of IBS is made when the symptom pattern fulfills Rome Criteria and underlying organic pathology is ruled out by tests that usually require invasive procedures, such as endoscopy or imaging examinations with radiation.
 Patients often conclude that their physician does not know what disease they are suffering from.
 Physicians are often tentative in their diagnosis of IBS and unsure how many investigations they should order to exclude other possible causes of their patient’s symptoms.
 The lack of a specific diagnostic test for IBS is an important gap in the physician’s toolkit.
 The symptom provocation caused by a nutrient drink test (NDT) has been used as a tool for the diagnosis of a very similar syndrome - functional dyspepsia (FD), whose symptoms usually overlap with IBS.
 In both IBS and FD, there is an abnormally heightened level of gut sensations, which is known as “visceral hypersensitivity”.
 The use of a NDT for diagnosis of IBS has not been previously evaluated.

 Research motivation

-This study focused on the design of a simple, inexpensive and non-invasive diagnostic tool for IBS.
-The study has tested whether prolongation of symptom recording beyond the 3-4 h of the provocative drink would improve diagnostic outcomes.
+This study focused on the design of a simple, inexpensive, and non-invasive diagnostic tool for IBS.
+The study tested whether prolongation of symptom recording beyond the 3 h-4 h of the provocative drink would improve diagnostic outcomes.
 The existence of a validated, simple test for IBS could reduce the use of invasive tests and exposure to X-rays in IBS patients.

 Research objectives